 Run your first pipeline

 With Nextflow and your software dependency manager installed, you are ready to run your first nf-core pipeline.
-It is ideal for, verifying your environment is correctly configured, learning how nf-core pipelines work, and testing your installation.
+Running a test pipeline is ideal for verifying your environment is correctly configured, learning how nf-core pipelines work, and testing your installation.

 nf-core/demo